Texas Nurse-Family Partnership

 Program Description

-Texas Nurse Family Partnership is a free, voluntary program through which nurses partner with first-time mothers to improve prenatal care and provide one-on-one child development education and counseling.
+The Texas Nurse-Family Partnership is a free, voluntary program where nurses partner with first-time mothers to improve prenatal care and provide one-on-one child development education and counseling.

 Service Focus